V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kizuazua : small brush, duster / feather duster to chase away flies

-– kizulu : teenager, adolescent
+– kizulu : adolescent, teenager

-– kizumunu : likeness, resemblance, analogy, similarity, image, copy, portrait
+– kizumunu : resemblance, likeness, analogy, similarity, image, copy, portrait

-– kizungi : circle, associates, entourage, neighbour
+– kizungi : circle of acquaintances, associates, attendants, entourage, neighbour

 – kizungu : calmness, quiteness, peace